dotnet/MobileBlazorBindings/Readme.md

 }
 ```

 Notice that the Blazor model is present with code sitting side by side the user interface markup that leverages Razor syntax with mobile specific components.
 This will feel very natural for any web developer that has ever used Razor syntax in the past.
-Now with the Experimental Mobile Blazor Bindings you can leverage your existing web skills and knowledge to build native iOS and Android apps powered by .NET.
+Now with the Experimental Mobile Blazor Bindings you can leverage your existing web skills and knowledge to build native and hybrid mobile apps using C# and .NET for Android, iOS, Windows, and macOS.

 Here is the code above running in the Android Emulator: